badis99/Queue-Engine/README.md

 # 🚀 QueueEngine
 ### ⚙️ A Production-Grade Job Queue & Scheduler — Built From Scratch

-> ❌ No BullMQ.
-> ❌ No Celery.
-> ❌ No Sidekiq.
+> ❌ No BullMQ. ❌ No Celery. ❌ No Sidekiq.
->
 > ✅ Built from first principles.

 ---

 ## 🌟 Overview

-**QueueEngine** is a fully custom-built distributed job queue designed to replicate and explain how real-world systems like BullMQ or Sidekiq work internally.
+QueueEngine is a distributed job queue showcasing:

-It showcases:
 - ⚙️ Concurrency control
 - 🔒 Distributed coordination
 - 📈 Fault tolerance